Dating a Therapist: 15 Pros and Cons

 Therapists work with different people to solve their emotional, psychological, and physical problems.
 These are issues that affect people’s lives.
 Therefore, understanding the patients requires a high level of patience before coming up with solutions.

 If you are dating a therapist, they can be patient with you.
-And even if you are may get impatient, your partner won’t worry much but focus on getting to the root of the matter.
+And even if you may get impatient, your partner won’t worry much but focus on getting to the root of the matter.
 As time passes, you might emulate your therapist partner’s behavior.

 9. You can be yourself